Frequently asked questions

 Treating Disorders works with anyone with eating or body image difficulties regardless of whether they fall into diagnostic categories, however if you would find a formal diagnosis helpful this can be assessed and provided if appropriate.

-Payment can be made via electric bank transfer, online using a debit or credit card, or in person via cash.
+Payment can be made via bank transfer or in person via cash.
 Payment is required 24 hours in advance of the initial session.
 When in treatment, invoices will be sent following each session.

 Private Health Insurance